quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 ??x
 When representing a creditor with an unliquidated or disputed $10,000 debt that was settled for $8,000, it is better to sue on the accord of $8,000.
 This is because the amount has been established and the debtor cannot raise the original dispute as a defense.
 ??x
 Explanation: If the homeowner sues on the underlying debt, they may recover less than the $8,000 agreed upon in the settlement due to potential defenses raised by the painter.
-By suing on the accord for $8,000, the creditor ensures that the debtor cannot contest this amount.
+By suing on the accord for$8,000, the creditor ensures that the debtor cannot contest this amount.

 ---

 #### Example of Accord and Satisfaction
-Consider a scenario where a homeowner owes a painter $10,000 but agrees to pay $8,000 after the painter claims poor workmanship.
+Consider a scenario where a homeowner owes a painter $10,000 but agrees to pay$8,000 after the painter claims poor workmanship.
 :p Provide an example of how accord and satisfaction works in a real-world situation.
 ??x
 In this example, the painter and homeowner reach an agreement: the painter will accept $8,000 instead of $10,000.
 This is an accord and satisfaction because both parties agree to a different amount than originally stipulated.
 If the painter does not receive the $8,000, they can sue for $8,000 or the homeowner can sue for the full $10,000.